Feyerabend/bb/workbook/README.md

 advanced.
 Depending on your experience, the time required to complete each project may vary significantly.
 The final output can also vary based on your goals--whether you opt for a comprehensive report or a straightforward description of the code's functionality.
-While LLMs provide considerable support, truly internalizing your learning may call for unique approaches or creative problem-solving methods to solidify your understanding.
+While LLMs provide considerable support, truly internalising your learning may call for unique approaches or creative problem-solving methods to solidify your understanding.